jtang766/Moon/_posts/2013-04-01-quantification-of-genetic-mutations-in-video-images.md

 	Figure 3 – FDA smoothed thermal performance curves of IK575 strain(left) and CB382 strain(right)</figcaption>
 </figure></center>

 Clustering was used to group the 59 strains into two buckets of classification.
-There were many strains that did not completely match the hypothesis, which was expected because most mutations do not exclusively affect just one mechanism.
+There were many strains that did not completely match the hypothesis, which was expected as most mutations do not exclusively affect just one mechanism.
 However for those strains that behaved accordingly, results of the analysis are similar to the expectation of our initial hypothesis (figure 4).

 <center><figure>
 	<img src="/assets/img/Article_QOGMIVI/Figure_4.png">